 WHO WE ARE

 Already getting rumbles among travelers from Japan, Noodle Bar has impressed ramen critics and hungry Japanese travelers as Chef Marco Di Santo pours his love and passion for cooking into every dish that leaves his line.
-The young chef is a wizard of invention, constantly tinkering in the kitchen to come up with unique ideas.
+The young chef is a wizard of an invention, constantly tinkering in the kitchen to come up with unique ideas.
 His talent is highlighted as he turns unlikely ingredient combinations into wonderfully balanced and nuanced dishes.

 Wise beyond his years, each beautiful dish is steeped in more history than you may actually expect.
 The young chef began to hone his culinary skills early, with his father Tony Di Santo at the helm.
 As a child, they were rolling out raviolis and making beautifully authentic Italian dishes that originated in Naples and were passed down to Tony from generations of his family.
 Passion for food built up within Chef Marco, as he continued to learn about food and expand his extensive culinary knowledge.

 “We always had Food Network on in the house,” Tony admits, allowing Marco to explore his creativity.
 As Marco grew up, he had a natural knack for cooking and — oddly enough — baseball.
 When things did not fall into place for his baseball career, his cooking passion began to shine brightly, and he decided to take a job as a dishwasher at Umenoya in Torrance, CA. This is where his passion and career came to a huge turning point.
 This is when Marco met his mentor, Yuji Matsumoto, he had an opportunity to work one-on-one with this ramen master.
 With his skills finely honed, he began making noise in the Los Angeles ramen shops as one of the chief kitchen rockstars in the area.